$_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

 Brent Buell is a playwright, director and producer.
 For ten years he volunteered with RTA directing theater in New York’s maximum-security prisons with plays ranging from John Steinbeck’s “Of Mice and Men” to original work by the prisoners.

-One of Brent’s plays, a comedy, “Breakin’ the Mummy’s Code” premiered at Sing Sing, and became the inspiration for A24’s film “Sing Sing” directed by Greg Kweder and starring Oscar-nominated actor Colman Domingo and Clarence Macklin.
+One of Brent’s plays, a comedy, “Breakin’ the Mummy’s Code” premiered at Sing Sing, and became the inspiration for A24’s film “Sing Sing” directed by Greg Kwedar and starring Oscar-nominated actor Colman Domingo and Clarence Maclin.
 Buell is portrayed in the film by Oscar-nominated Paul Raci.
 The film is out now and has been short listed on many “best of” lists.

 The film beautifully captures the visceral sense of seeing these men reluctantly join the cast of the play, and yielding to it, becoming part of the journey and life of the play, and through it becoming transformed.